Henry Bellmon: Death penalty

-Bellmon is notable for overseeing as governor both Oklahoma's last pre-Furman execution (when James French was electrocuted in 1966) and its first post-Furman, when Charles Coleman was put to death by lethal injection in 1990.
+Bellmon is notable for overseeing as governor both Oklahoma's final pre-Furman execution, when James French was electrocuted in 1966, and its first post-Furman, when Charles Coleman was put to death by lethal injection in 1990.

 Later years

 Bellmon returned to his agriculture business interests.
 Bellmon also taught at Oklahoma City University, Central State University, Oklahoma State University, and the University of Oklahoma.
 Shirley Bellmon died in 2000; Bellmon married a longtime friend, Eloise Bollenbach, in 2002.
 A March 1, 2009, profile in The Oklahoman reported that he was living with Eloise in Kingfisher, Oklahoma; the article also reported that, despite suffering from Parkinson's disease and a heart ailment, Bellmon was still operating his family farm in Billings.

 He was inducted into the Oklahoma CareerTech Hall of Fame posthumously in 2011.

 Death

 Bellmon died September 29, 2009, in Enid, Oklahoma, at the age of 88 after a long battle with Parkinson's disease.

 He is buried at the Union Cemetery in Billings, Oklahoma.